 (a) Edward Edwards’ Charity

-The charity was established under a deed of gift by Edward Edwards, a parishioner of Christchurch, dated 2 November 1717, to build and maintain an Almshouse which would provide shelter for twenty four poor women of good character, (“not receiving any alms or pension from the said parish or any other”), each of them to receive 40s a year and a gown of a purple colour “without any badge” every two years.
+The charity was established under a deed of gift by Edward Edwards, a parishioner of Christchurch, dated 2 November 1717, to build and maintain Almshouses which would provide shelter for “poor decayed housekeepers and widows” (“not receiving any alms or pension from the said parish or any other”), each of them to receive 40s a year and a gown of a purple colour “without any badge” every two years.
 Edward Edwards’ gift was the rents on some messuages (dwellings) on Upper Ground on which he had a long lease; the trustees were charged firstly with collecting sufficient rents to buy a suitable plot of land, then secondly to collect sufficient rents to erect the almshouse on that plot.
-The land was purchased in 1752, and the first almshouse was eventually built in 1759, and so it took 35 years to generate the necessary funds.
-By the 1820′s the trustees had continued to invest and extend the almshouses and there were 44 almswomen by that date.
+The land, a plot known as the “Physick Garden”, comprising an area of 2 acres, 2 roods and 27 perches (1.08 hectares, or 10,800 square metres) plus 6 old houses fronting the Green Walk was purchased for £350 in 1752, and the first almshouse was built the following year.
+Further almshouses followed, after the laying out of Blackfriars Road.
+By the 1820’s the trustees had continued to invest and extend the almshouses and there were 44 almswomen by that date.

 The Charity became known by the name of Edward Edwards Charity by the scheme dated 29th July 1890 upon the direction of The Board of the Charity Commissioners for England and Wales.

-In 1891 the original Almshouse was demolished and in the same year a new Almshouse consisting of 40 rooms was constructed and that building was in use up to 1973 when the current Almshouse was opened by HRH Princess Anne.
+In 1891 the original Almshouses were demolished and in over the next few years new Almshouses consisting of 40 rooms were constructed.
+Those dwellings were in use up to 1973 when the current Almshouse was opened by HRH Princess Anne.

 By an Order dated 31st October 1902 the benefit of the Charity was restricted to persons who were not less than 60 years of age.